 Our chiropractors are experienced in all of the above factors in the management of disc conditions, and are ideally placed to help you through your recovery and return to normal function.

 Chiropractors have long known the importance of the sacroiliac joint in the assessment and diagnosis of low-back pain.
 Low-back pain commonly results from dysfunction of the sacroiliac (SI) joints.
 These are the joints that are found on each side of the pelvis connecting the sacrum to the ilium.

-Your chiropractor will address the cause of your symptoms by restoring optimal movement and function to the joint, subsequently relieving muscle tension and pain.
-By restoring spinal function this allows the nervous system to function without interference and improves general health.
+Your chiropractor will endeavour to address the cause of your symptoms by restoring optimal movement and function to the joint, subsequently relieving muscle tension and pain.

 What does the research on Sciatica and Disc Injuries say?